 Twenty years ago today, the Toronto Blue Jays won the World Series.
 It was the first time in Major League Baseball history that the World Series was awarded to a franchise based outside of the United States.
 I’ve written about this before, but October 24, 1992, will always be the date on which my fondest World Series memory occurred.

 It was the first autumnal Saturday night in the history of our household that wasn’t dedicated to the Toronto Maple Leafs.
-My dad had invited what seemed like the entire neighborhood over to watch Game 6 of the World Series.
+My dad had invited what seemed like the entire neighborhood over to watch Game 6.
 We had two rooms with big screen televisions showing the game, a stereo system pumping the commentary from the broadcast, and half of all the beer available for purchase in the Peterborough, Ontario area (which is to say a third of the beer available in all of Canada) in refrigerators and coolers located throughout the house.

 - A legendary stack of unreturned beer bottles?
 Check.

 - An unmowed, never-raked lawn with an unmoveable Toyota Tercel ever-present?
 You bet.

 - A recently paroled head of the household?
 He’d brag about it.

 - Kids who could buy cigarettes from the corner store without a note from their mom and seemed to know more about sex than I do even now?
 Uh-huh.

 I wasn’t quite old enough to completely comprehend the tension when everyone arrived.

 Learning that not only was “Bob” out of prison that week, but that they had unknowingly volunteered to spend the next three hours of their lives with him — and his wife and alcohol — must have caused some concern among our guests.

 However, I knew my dad, and I understood that he had faith in very little outside of the unifying power found in cheering on the same sports team.